Skip to content

 1. Do you like fudge, if so what’s your favorite?

 2. Do you buy your favorite fudge or make it?
-If you have a recipe to share, then add it, too!
+If you have a recipe to share, then add it in comments!

 Do you use any maple syrup in the recipe?
 I’m not seeing it listed.
 I just finished a few days in the Great Smokey Mts. and am looking for the perfect maple fudge recipe.